 Regardless of whether the dislocation is partial or total, your shoulder feels weak and possibly numb.
 You may not be able to move your arm at all.
 The muscles surrounding the shoulder may twitch or spasm as a result of the force of the injury, causing additional pain.
 If the injury has damaged nearby nerves, you may feel tingling or numbness in the shoulder, arm, or fingers.

 Sports medicine doctors and specialists at NYU Langone Orthopedic Center diagnose shoulder dislocations based on your symptoms, medical history, and the results of diagnostic imaging tests.
-They can distinguish a shoulder dislocation from a shoulder fracture, which is a break in a bone; a shoulder tear, which is damage to the soft tissues; and a shoulder separation, which affects the ligaments connecting the acromioclavicular joint, where the collarbone meets the shoulder blade.
+They can distinguish a shoulder dislocation from a shoulder fracture, which is a break in a bone; tears to the labrum or rotator cuff, which damage soft tissues; and a shoulder separation, which affects the ligaments connecting the acromioclavicular joint, where the collarbone meets the shoulder blade.

 A detailed description of your symptoms and medical history helps doctors determine the nature of your shoulder injury.
 Doctors may ask when the injury occurred, how it happened, where you feel pain, if your range of motion is limited, and if you feel tingling or numbness.
 In addition, doctors ask about previous injuries, which may determine how to move forward with treatment.